Skip links

 – Matthew 6:14-15

 If forgiveness is an inward action, and inward action is a work, and I must forgive others to be saved, then I must “work” to be saved.
 If I don’t forgive [work], I will not be forgiven and stand (self-)condemned.
-This visible idleness is corroborated elsewhere, too, such as the slothful servants in the Parable of the Talents and the Final Judgment in Matthew 25.
-And it does not rule out the fact that forgiveness isn’t difficult to do in some sense.
-There can be a sincere struggle to repent or severe suffering that comes with a heavy cup of forgiveness, just as there is a holy maturity and spiritual fortitude that comes with doing such covenantal responsibility.
-Either way, the point is that in order to be saved a person must forgive [work] or ask forgiveness [work], and there may be some effort on your part to forgive someone or repent of wrongdoing, even if that smidgen of ‘effort’ is simply letting go and giving it to God.
+And this does not rule out the fact that forgiveness isn’t inwardly difficult to do in some sense.
+There can be a sincere struggle to repent, or severe suffering that comes with a heavy cup of forgiveness, just as there is a holy maturity and spiritual fortitude that comes with doing such covenantal responsibility.
+Either way, the point is that in order to be saved a person must forgive [work] and ask forgiveness [work], and there may be some effort on your part to forgive someone or repent of wrongdoing, even if that smidgen of ‘effort’ is simply letting go and giving it to God.
 A voluntary motion of the will, God forbid!
 Thus, in this cheap catch-22 of sorts, a person must work for their salvation (or paradoxically, work their way out of their salvation).

 Now, Calvinists do not think this right.
-According to the Reformed tradition the Spirit of forgiveness overflows through Christ, and those saints will persevere and be saved, they will forgive no matter the cost, known as the perseverance of the saints (the doctrine that once a person is truly regenerated by the indwelling of the Holy Spirit, they will continue doing good works and believing in God until they die).
-From God’s vantage point, this is certainly true.
-So, it is not the logical order of things or the notion of eternal security that I wish to press, or rather, needs reworking.
-My contention is simply that faith or forgiveness or repentance is necessarily a meritorious work.
+According to the Reformed tradition, the Spirit of forgiveness overflows through Christ, and those saints will persevere and be saved, they will forgive no matter the cost, known as the perseverance of the saints (the doctrine that once a person is truly regenerated by the indwelling of the Holy Spirit, they will continue doing good works and believing in God until they die).
+From God’s vantage point, this is certainly true (Ephesians 1:3-6).
+So, it is not the ordo salutis that I wish to press here and now, nor is it the doctrines of, say, predestination or eternal security that need fine-tuning.
+My contention is simple: faith or forgiveness or repentance is not a meritorious work necessarily.

 Genesis 15:6